Pumpkinland, Nobody Records 1999

 Mark Harvey made a truly impressive impact upon the world of ambient Halloween music with Pumpkinland.
 With the shortest track only being a little under 4 minutes, looping isn’t a problem for any of the tracks.
 That is, unless you purchase “The Pumpkin Patch” as a digital download.
 They also flow into each other well enough to allow for the album to be looped as a whole.
 Naturally, a sequel soon followed and the year 2000 saw the release of Pumpkinland II.

 “Pumpkinland II” has a dark and low synth opening.
 There are plenty of musical variations to keep things interesting (and disturbing).
 It’s extremely creepy and gets even creepier halfway through thanks to vaguely metallic notes and subdued string work.
 I enjoyed how the strings picked up as it plays out.
 The vaguely creaking open of “Nightfall” leads to sinister synth tones that take on an almost heartbeat-like feel at times.
-Said heartbeat is enhanced by the percussion sounds and the soft sounds of wind are woven into the track.
+Said heartbeat is enhanced by both the percussion sounds and the soft sounds of wind which are woven into the track.
 Since it reminds me of an old rope swaying in the wind, why not play it near your haunt’s gibbet?
 In “Lagoon,” classic jungle sounds (monkeys and birds) are melded with dark synth work.
 There are steady, stab-like tones and vaguely otherworldly touches as well.
 Later we can hear effects like a heartbeat, something moving through vegetation and a yowling cat in the distance.
 The track picks up a bit for the second half (especially the heartbeat and moving sounds).
 You could potentially time a scare to happen when the heartbeat reaches its highest point.
 Alternately, you could wait until when the jungle sounds yield to a heartbeat as the traveler exits the lagoon.
 I’m sure the guests’ guards will be down then.
 This would be perfect for jungle scenes or encounters with amphibious monsters.
 But if you really want to throw a curve ball at your guests, try making an alligator box!

 Clocking in at over 8 minutes in length, “Caverns” is one of the album’s longer tracks.
 The synth work has an appropriately heavy mood and strange laughter can be briefly heard at times.
 The fluttering bats and distant dripping perfectly capture the feel of wandering in an underground realm.
 The sound of footsteps let us know we’re not alone in the caves.
 These briefly give way to more synth work, but the effects do return.
 My only (minor) complaint is how the effects simply get repeated rather than use variations of them.
 Haunted caves and mine shafts would greatly benefit from this track.
 “Creep” offers low (but not too heavy) synth work backed by soft tones.
 It’s eerie rather than intense.
 This is not a bad thing.
 “Behind the Castle” starts off with the sounds of a rope creaking and straining, in addition to soft wind and plenty of dark ambience.
 But then we get a surprise: electrical zapping and machinery noises pop in for a short spells.
 So why not use this in a mad scientist’s laboratory?
 You can even have a Frankenstein’s monster prop laid out on a table hanging from ropes!
 Synthesizer notes are used to create a low key sense of dread in “Green Mist.”
 You could potentially use it outdoors with a fog machine (and fog chiller) if so desired, but I highly recommend using some creepy scarecrows as well.
 “Midnight” is the longest track, clocking in at a little under 24 minutes.
 The sound of wailing wind is louder than it was on the other tracks.
 The inclusion of rain and creepy bird sounds enhances the mood, as do the sound of leaves rustling in the wind (or something rustling in the grass, it works either way).
 There’s plenty of variations, especially the weather effects.
 Sometimes a random sound effect is used once and never appears again.
 These include church bells, bats and distant thunder.
 All other effects return in some form throughout the track.
 There are tons of potential uses for this track.
 You could even play it softly in a haunted room scene with the music player hidden near a false window to create effect of a stormy night outside.
 Alternately, you could use a real window with drawn curtains if the window sill is large enough to support your audio player.